 Then, there is the matter of the "true" relationship to the family.
 DNA evidence does not provide what kind of relationship a person has with his/her family.
 It only provides evidence of a relationship, and it can at best provide a clue as to when the relationship (genetically) might have occurred.
 While a blood relationship is important, equally important (or even more so) is being raised by one's family, imbued with that family' values, customs, and sharing in family life.

 That does not mean that DNA testing isn't important.
-It is a valuable research tool to the family genealogist, as DNA evidence helps unravel relationships of the various family lines than exist in all families.
-In the final analysis, though, there has to be hard evidence — records, letters, memoirs and the like — that substantiates a family's generational relationships.
+It is a valuable research tool to the family genealogist, as DNA evidence helps unravel relationships of the various family lines that exist in all families.
+The tests, however, do not account for or even take into consideration such things as adoptions or the taking of the name by other (both of which have occurred in our families).
+In the final analysis, though, there has to be hard evidence — records, letters, memoirs and the like — that provides provenance of a family's descendancies.